 Since flu shot injuries and illnesses vary broadly in their specific causes and effects, treatment options are dependent upon each patient’s individual diagnosis.
 However, the costs of medical treatment and rehabilitation can be substantial.
 Individuals diagnosed with GBS and other flu shot injuries can experience a loss of income, chronic pain and other losses as well, and these are all losses that can be recovered under the VICP.

 Vaccine attorney Leah Durant understands how the flu shot can cause Guillain-Barre Syndrome and represents GBS clients in their cases before the Court of Federal Claims, all at no charge to the client.
 While GBS may be transient, it can be devastating to those who suffer from it.
-The Law Offices of Leah V. Durant PLLC, also represents those who suffer from the more chronic type of GBS, often referred to as Chronic Inflammatory Demyelinating Polyneuropathy, or CIDP.
+The Law Offices of Leah V. Durant & Associates also represents those who suffer from the more chronic type of GBS, often referred to as Chronic Inflammatory Demyelinating Polyneuropathy, or CIDP.
 Those who suffer from CIDP face years of neurological symptoms with little relief.
 Vaccine attorney Leah Durant focuses on GBS and CIDP cases and her legal fees and costs are paid by the court, not the client.

-The flu vaccine injury lawyers at The Law Offices of Leah Durant, LLP also represent those who have suffered shoulder injuries (or SIRVA) as a result of receiving a flu vaccine.
+The flu vaccine injury lawyers at The Law Offices of Leah Durant & Associates also represent those who have suffered shoulder injuries (or SIRVA) as a result of receiving a flu vaccine.
 Individuals can be injured by the method that the flu vaccine is administered, not just by the contents of the vaccine.
 Flu shots are generally administered using needles and if administered improperly, can cause damage to the shoulder.
 Compensation is available from the Vaccine Injury Fund if your flu shot has caused a shoulder injury.
 If your doctor has diagnosed you with shoulder pain, adhesive capsulitis, torn rotator cuff, bursitis or tendonitis after receiving a flu shot, or any other vaccination, contact our law firm today.

 Vaccine cases involving flu vaccine and GBS/CIDP are common and are often successful.
 Compensation can be awarded for past and future medical care, pain and suffering lost wages.
 In addition, any Medicaid liens can be discharged.
 The Vaccine Compensation Program pays for your flu vaccine injury law firm, not the client who has suffered from GBS or CIDP, so call for a consultation today.